flatlogic/light-blue-react-template/README.md

 [![image](https://user-images.githubusercontent.com/43149862/78150582-270b4380-7440-11ea-826a-64e99b77d06d.png)](https://flatlogic.github.io/light-blue-react-template/)

-This dashboard is a lite version (containing only few components) of our [Light Blue React](https://flatlogic.com/templates/light-blue-react).
-There are all ready-to-use components, that are in full version.
-It is built on the top of React 16, so it well supported along the web.
-You can easy customize template by changing SCSS variables.
+This dashboard, a lite version (containing only a few components) of our [Light Blue React](https://flatlogic.com/templates/light-blue-react), showcases a subset of the ready-to-use components available in the full version, designed to give developers a preview of its comprehensive capabilities.
+Constructed on the foundation of React 16, it enjoys broad support across the web, making it an ideal starting point for developing [business software](https://flatlogic.com/) with a modern, user-friendly interface.
+You can easily customize the template by changing SCSS variables.
 All paddings and colors are in _variables.scss file.

 ## Features